sait-wbdv/fall-2021/src/courses/cpnt260/day07.md

 ---
 layout: layouts/day.njk
-title: CPNT 260 Day 7
+title: CPNT 260 Day 7 - Hero Sections and Page Backgrounds
-description: Hero Sections and Page Backgrounds
+description: Hero Sections are a very popular and useful web convention that we will be learning how to build today.
+This will include setting up CTAs(call to action), setting element heights, and how to use background-images
 date: 2021-09-27
 ---
 ## Trophy of the Day: A Hero section with a CTA